info icon

 If individuals experience recurrent attacks, they can benefit from prescription medicines such as allopurinol which lower uric acid levels in the blood.
 This will help prevent an attack or at least minimise the affects of an attack when it occurs.
 People can reduce their chances of having further attacks by adopting some lifestyle changes:

 Individuals should consult a doctor for any sudden or intense pain in any joint, especially if there is swelling or redness too.
-This could be due to the fact that gout symptoms can mask the symptoms of infections which would need treating immediately.
+This could be because gout symptoms can mask the symptoms of infections, which would need to be treated immediately.
 It is essential for those experiencing frequent gout attacks or more severe ones to have a thorough discussion with their doctor about managing their diagnosis and the most beneficial gout treatment for them.

 Resources: